rockbender/punch-cli/README.md

 About this project
 =========

-A simple CLI tool to track your work time.
+A simple CLI tool to track your work session.

 # Features

-* Track a work shift by punching in/out
+* Track a work session by punching in/out
 * Add notes to a shift
 * View past shitfs in a tablular format